Disney’s Hilton Head Island Resort

 Beyond Burger – Beyond brand burger on a vegan bun (this is not gluten free, we checked) with lettuce and tomato.
 Comes with your choice of fresh fruit, fries, or sweet potato fries for $1 more. $10.99

 Autumn Salad (modified) – you’ll need to remove the cheese, and remove the candied pecans, which do not themselves contain egg but are from a plant where they can’t guarantee there isn’t cross-contamination.
 Ask to switch the vinaigrette that comes with it to the Ken’s Balsamic Vinaigrette that they have on hand.
 We did not order this because of the amount of modifications, it wasn’t worth it to us, so we don’t have a photo.
-This is seasonal and may be updated throughout the season with different items. $7.99
+This is seasonal and may be updated throughout the season with different items.
+Currently at our 2022 visit it is a Mediterranean Salad which has feta to be removed. $7.99

 Kids Smucker’s Uncrustables – always a good standby.
 Kids meals come with carrot sticks and fresh fruit, and a bottle of water or Minute Maid apple juice. $5.99

 Mickey Pretzel – we were so excited to get a Mickey pretzel outside of the parks!
 It was fresh and warm and delicious.
 It usually comes with cheese sauce but just say no thanks to that. $6.99